-- (a) The distribution facility shall be subject to the following specific regulations: - (1) The distribution facility shall only distribute marijuana or marijuana products to holder of a valid Registration card. - (2) The distribution facility shall display rules and regulations in a conspicuous place that is readily seen by all persons entering the distribution facility. - (3) There shall be no on-site use or consumption of marijuana, except in a designated area.
-Each building entrance to the distribution facility shall be clearly and legibly posted with a notice indicating that smoking, ingesting or consuming marijuana on the premises or in the vicinity of the distribution facility is prohibited, except in a designated area. - (4) Holders of a valid Registration card shall not be permitted to take marijuana or marijuana products from the distribution facility.
-Such persons may have any amounts purchased from a distribution facility stored in a secure location by the distribution facility. - (5) Each building entrance to the distribution facility shall be clearly and legibly posted with a notice indicating that persons under the age of twenty-one (21) are precluded from entering the premises. - (6) The distribution facility shall only distribute marijuana or marijuana products during normal business hours.
+- (a) The distribution facility shall be subject to the following specific regulations: - (1) The distribution facility shall only distribute Cannabis or Cannabis products to holder of a valid Registration card. - (2) The distribution facility shall display rules and regulations in a conspicuous place that is readily seen by all persons entering the distribution facility. - (3) There shall be no on-site use or consumption of Cannabis, except in a designated area.
+Each building entrance to the distribution facility shall be clearly and legibly posted with a notice indicating that smoking, ingesting or consuming Cannabis on the premises or in the vicinity of the distribution facility is prohibited, except in a designated area. - (4) Holders of a valid Registration card shall not be permitted to take Cannabis or Cannabis products from the distribution facility.
+Such persons may have any amounts purchased from a distribution facility stored in a secure location by the distribution facility. - (5) Each building entrance to the distribution facility shall be clearly and legibly posted with a notice indicating that persons under the age of twenty-one (21) are precluded from entering the premises.
+If someone is under the age of twenty-one (21) and not a medical patient, they may wait in the waiting area while the parent or guardian purchases from the dispensary. - (6) The distribution facility shall only distribute Cannabis or Cannabis products during normal business hours.
+Employees of a licensed facility may purchase Cannabis or Cannabis products an hour before normal business hours, during normal business hours while on a break, and an hour after normal business hours.

-- (7) The distribution facility shall strongly discourage and avoid daily or weekly visits by consumers as a routine practice and shall not distribute marijuana to any person more than twice a day. - (8) The on-site display of marijuana plants visible from the outside shall be prohibited, including live plants or graphic representations of the marijuana plant. - (9) The distribution of marijuana shall not adversely affect the health or safety of the employees, volunteers or the facility in which it is distributed, or nearby properties through creation of mold, mildew, dust, glare, heat, noise, noxious gasses, odor, smoke, traffic, vibration, or other impacts, or be hazardous because of the use or storage of materials, processes, products or wastes.
+- (7) The on-site display of Cannabis plants visible from the outside shall be prohibited, including live plants or graphic representations of the Cannabis plant. - (8) The distribution of Cannabis shall not adversely affect the health or safety of the employees, volunteers or the facility in which it is distributed, or nearby properties through creation of mold, mildew, dust, glare, heat, noise, noxious gasses, odor, smoke, traffic, vibration, or other impacts, or be hazardous because of the use or storage of materials, processes, products or wastes.